 A training company with 15 static pages and a dynamic course listings section that staff update regularly.
 The static pages benefit from hand-coded performance.
 The course listings need a simple admin interface.
 The solution: build the marketing pages as static HTML and add a small PHP-backed admin panel for the dynamic content.
 No full CMS, no page builder — just the editing capability where it's genuinely needed.
 Our Cloud Nine build followed a similar approach.

-Related service: Website Platform Decision Support · See the approach: Harvey T Ross
+Related read: Website Platform Decision Support · See the approach: Harvey T Ross

 Platform selection: common questions